yafp/dirgister/README.md

 # dirgister
 ## about
-Dirgister creates html-based registers/indexes for user-defined directories abd the related content.
+Dirgister creates html-based registers/indexes for user-defined directories and the related content.